rahulmysore23/rahulmysore23.github.io/content/blogs/midwest-block-a-thon.md

 ## The Idea confusion

 Same idea by other team before the hackathon.
+Initial idea was to make a decentralized upwork.
 Pivot to a new idea.

 ## Block a tick

+We were brainstorming for ideas.
+It took us 1 and a half hour to decide what to do.
 About the project.

 ## Timeline